ryan-mcclue/musings/tower-of-knowledge.md

 Adelaide, south-east onwards observe daylight savings WA not observed as large part of state is close to tropics, negating effect of tilt of earth

-Gregorian calendar does not correspond exactly to one solar year.
+Gregorian calendar (Pope Gregory) does not correspond exactly to one solar year.
 So, every 4 years Feburary has an extra day (28 to 29) known as a leap year.
 Also have leap seconds.
 Gregorian calendar primarily used, however Chinese calendar has each month start on a new lunar phase

 Solar eclipse when sun is eclipsed by moon
 Lunar eclipse when moon is eclipsed by earth
+New moon waxes and full moon wanes as it orbits about 27 days

 Prime meridian is through Greenwich, England.
 Longitude is vertical lines, indicating east or west from prime meridian.
-International Date Line is when you cross over 180° longitude, i.e. from UTC+12 to UTC-12 or vice versa

-Latitude is horizontal from equator.
+International Date Line is when you cross over 180° longitude, i.e. from UTC+12 (east) to UTC-12 or vice versa Latitude is horizontal from equator.
-Places on the equator have equal time of daylight and night time

-Tropics are at 23.5°
-They are at this amount as this how much they are tilted from the equator North line is cancer, south line is capricorn.
+Places on the equator have equal time of daylight and night time Tropics are at 23.5°.
+They are at this amount as this is how much they are tilted from the equator North line is cancer, south line is capricorn.
 The tropics are the region between the tropic lines.
 They are hot, due to the sunlight they recieve all year round